MICHIGAN COINS FOR

 |||||||

-LOWER FALLS GIFT SHOP (TAHQUAMENON TREASURES) Complete set of 4 from the
+LOWER FALLS GIFT SHOP (TAHQUAMENON TREASURES) Complete set of 4 from the gift shop

-gift shop at the lower falls.
+at the lower falls.
+Uncirculated

-Uncirculated copper cents.
-May
+copper cents.
+May show minor

-show minor fingerprints.
-With
+fingerprints.
+With backstamps featuring

-backstamps featuring the store name.
-Designs: Lower Tahquamenon
+the store name.
+Designs: Lower Tahquamenon Falls;

-Falls; Upper Peninsula map/”A Little Piece of Paradise”; moose; bear.
-The Lower Falls area is being renovated in 2022
+Upper Peninsula map/”A Little Piece of Paradise”; moose; bear.
+The Lower Falls area is being renovated in 2022 to build new restaurants

-The old gift shop and the penny press are gone during this process. #UP16/MI80 $4.99 OUT OF STOCK |
+penny press are gone during this process. #UP16/MI80 $4.99

-UPPER FALLS GIFT SHOP Complete set of 4 from the
+UPPER FALLS GIFT SHOP Complete set of 4 from the gift shop

-gift shop at the lower falls.
+at the lower falls.
 Uncirculated

 copper cents.
 May show minor fingerprints.